-Parental coaching is a way to provide tools for parents to overcome an obstacle in their child's education.
-Frequently, parents are well-intentioned in their parenting, but have behaviors or attitudes that can with their child's temperament or character, cause difficulties in their child.
-For example, a parent who repeats too much, or who often justifies himself or herself with his or her child before the child is listening, usually is a parent who is loosing his/her parental authority.
+Parental coaching is a way to provide tools for parents to overcome obstacles in their child's education.
+Frequently, parents are well-intentioned in their parenting, but have behaviors or attitudes that can, additionmally to their child's temperament or character, cause difficulties in their child.
+For example, a parent who repeats too much, or who often justifies himself or herself with his/her child before the child is listening, usually is a parent who is loosing his/her parental authority.

-The choice of our partner depends on how we seek a person with a given attachment style to coplement our attachment.
-There are three styles of adult attachment: secure, avoidant and anxious.
-It is important to know our style of attachment and thus know if it is compatible with that of the person we are wishing to develop a relationship with.
-Non compatible attachments leads to intense and exciting in the moment, but rarely provide the serenity and stability necessary to build a long-term relationship.
+It is important to know your attachment style and thus know if it is compatible with that of the person you are wishing to develop a relationship with.
+Non-compatible attachments may lead to intense and exciting relationships in the moment, but rarely provide the serenity and stability necessary to build a long-term relationship.

-Evaluation of the parenting capacities is completed in the context of expertise either in the youth court or in the context of child custody in Superior Court.
-It involves the assessment of various components, such as the parent's capacity to fufill security, stability, stimulation, affection, material, education needs.
+Evaluation of the parenting capacities is completed in the context of an expertise either in youth court or in a context of child custody in Superior Court.
+It involves the assessment of various components, such as the parent's capacity to fufill security, stability, stimulation, affection, material, and education needs.

 Dre Catherine Cloutier, psychologist offers services of psychotherapy for children and adolescents who suffer from anxiety, depression, bullying at school or conflict with siblings.
 In a systemic approach, she includes the parents to treatment when possible.
 Parents who bring their children to consultation can be helped to improve their parenting practices.
 The aim is to give them tools and enhance self-awareness in order to augment their parenting with their child.
 Parents then feel less stress and are more efficient with their child.
 In turn, the behavior of their child being more structured improves.
 This in turn leads to a better parent-child relation.